snandasena/traffic-sign-classifier/README.md

 ```

-For normalization following snipets were used.
+For normalization following snippets were used.

 ```python
 # Normalize train values